Vítor Duarte

-Vítor Silva Duarte (born 31 August 1959) is a former Mozambique-born Portuguese football player.

-He played 8 seasons and 200 games in the Primeira Liga, mostly with Braga and also with Beira-Mar, Farense and Benfica.
+Vítor Silva Duarte (born 31 August 1959) is a Mozambique-born former Portuguese footballer who played as a defender.
+He played eight seasons and 200 games in the Primeira Liga, mostly with Braga and also with Beira-Mar, Farense and Benfica.

-Club career
+Career

-He made his professional debut in the Primeira Liga for Benfica on 1 December 1985 as a late substitute in a 1–0 victory over Académica de Coimbra.
+Duarte made his professional debut in the Primeira Liga for Benfica on 1 December 1985 as a late substitute in a 1–0 victory over Académica de Coimbra.